Technigo/project-business-site/README.md

 ## Approach
 I reviewed as much as this week's lesson materials before starting in on the code, all the while coding-along with the provided video-presentations as much as possible.
 By the time I started I had some bits of code to copy/paste in as a good starting point.
 Then it was off to search for a free to use video as the header Hero.
 The video I chose determined the theme to my page: It's a community cooking school, similar to one I had attended in San Francisco.
-After adressing the requirements, I later found myself hitting a wall with a few items:
+After adressing the requirements, I later found myself hitting a wall with a few items and finally ended up leaving them out.
 1) Originally I had a "Confirm Password" field in the form but couldn't figure out how to validate it (I need more to know more .js!).
 2) Following along with the videos demonstrating formatting custom radio buttons and checkboxes, I was able to do it successfully in CodePen.
 Unfortunately, when it came to applying it to my site, it really didn't want to work!